Amutheezan/amutheezan.github.io/docs/meltdown.md

 For hardware level protection, we have to introduce a hard split between the user space and the kernel space.
 This can be enabled optionally by modern kernels using the newly introduce hard-split bit in the CPU control register (e.g. CR4).
 By setting the control bit the user space and kernel space can resides in different areas of address.
 This hard-split can determine whether a memory fetch violates security boundary with the help virtual address.

+Note: Spectre attack simulation can be found in the [post](../docs/spectre.md)

 ## REFERENCES
 1. [https://en.wikipedia.org/wiki/Kernel_page-table_isolation](https://en.wikipedia.org/wiki/Kernel_page-table_isolation)
 2. [https://github.com/IAIK/meltdown/](https://github.com/IAIK/meltdown/)